Hussain004/Parking-Signs-Detection-Using-YOLOv4/README.md

 ## Key Insights

-1. **Test Performance Analysis**: The model shows varying performance across different object classes when evaluated on unseen test data:
+1. **Optimized Detection Threshold**: Using a lower detection threshold (0.15) significantly improved model performance compared to the default threshold (0.5):
-   - **EV Detection**: Achieved the best performance (AP@0.5: 0.5854), confirming that electric vehicles are the most reliably detected class
+   - **EV Detection**: Excellent performance (AP@0.5: 0.7370), confirming electric vehicles are reliably detected due to their larger size and distinctive features
-   - **Accessible Signs**: Moderate performance (AP@0.5: 0.2348), indicating room for improvement in detecting smaller signage
+   - **Accessible Signs**: Moderate performance (AP@0.5: 0.2636), showing room for improvement in detecting smaller signage elements
-   - **Charger Detection**: Lowest performance (AP@0.5: 0.0345), suggesting this class presents the greatest detection challenge
+   - **Charger Detection**: Improved but still challenging (AP@0.5: 0.2186), indicating the difficulty in detecting small charging station components

-2. **Class-Specific Challenges**:
+2. **Class-Specific Performance Analysis**:
-   - **EVs**: Larger objects with distinctive features lead to better detection rates
+   - **EVs**: Consistently the best-performing class across both IoU thresholds, benefiting from larger object size and distinct visual features
-   - **Chargers**: Small size and potential occlusion make detection difficult
+   - **Chargers**: Most challenging class due to small size, potential occlusion, and variable appearance
-   - **Accessible Signs**: Variable appearance and size contribute to moderate performance
+   - **Accessible Signs**: Moderate performance, likely affected by sign size variation and environmental conditions

-3. **IoU Threshold Impact**: Performance improves at lower IoU thresholds (0.25 vs 0.5), indicating the model produces reasonable localizations but may benefit from more precise bounding box regression
+3. **IoU Threshold Sensitivity**: All classes show improved performance at the more lenient IoU threshold (0.25), suggesting the model produces reasonable object localizations but could benefit from more precise bounding box regression

-4. **Detection Threshold Optimization**: The evaluation includes systematic threshold testing to identify optimal detection confidence levels for deployment
+4. **Detection Threshold Optimization**: The systematic evaluation of detection thresholds from 0.1 to 0.9 demonstrates the importance of threshold tuning for optimal performance in real-world deployment

-5. **Real-world Applicability**: Test results provide realistic expectations for model performance on new, unseen parking infrastructure images
+5. **Real-world Deployment Considerations**: The test results provide realistic performance expectations, with the optimized threshold showing the model can achieve reasonable detection rates for parking infrastructure monitoring applications

 ## Acknowledgments